laissez-faire-btc/safe-redaction/bip-safe-redaction.md

 There is much academic literature on so-called *redactable signatures*.
 In all cases, these are new cryptosystems that introduce new signing operations, signature formats, and verification operations.
 Some may have future practical application for Bitcoin, but they require the participation of the original signing party.
 As such, they do not solve the same problem as this BIP.

+**Chameleon Hashes and Sanitizable Signatures**

+Chameleon hashes and sanitizable signatures solve the problem by giving a trusted authority unilateral power to create modified hashes that maintain signature validity.
+As such, they are inappropriate for a decentralised and trustless system like Bitcoin.

 **"Redactable Blockchain in the Permissionless Setting", Deuber et al, 2019,** [https://arxiv.org/abs/1901.03206](https://arxiv.org/abs/1901.03206)

 An academic proposal to enable redaction through a hard fork.
 It would change Bitcoin by adding an additional Merkel tree of redacted data into the block header.
 It relied on a central authority to decide what to redact, and then redactions would be applied to all nodes.